pulumi/terraform-provider-azurerm/website/docs/r/blueprint_assignment.html.markdown

 ~> **NOTE:** Azure Blueprints are in Preview and potentially subject to breaking change without notice.

 ~> **NOTE:** Azure Blueprint Assignments can only be applied to Subscriptions.
-Assignments to Management Groups is not currently supported by the service or by Terraform.
+Assignments to Management Groups is not currently supported by the service or by this provider.

 ## Example Usage
 ```hcl